FEDS 7.0—Now Available

 FEDS 7.0 marks yet another significant step forward in the continued evolution of the FEDS energy analysis software, adding enhancements that make it more powerful and flexible than ever, while just as easy to use.
 FEDS 7.0 now utilizes a full hourly simulation model and a number of related features to further enhance the accuracy and detail of its energy modeling capabilities.
 New HVAC and lighting technologies (including LEDs) have been added, the retrofit cost and performance model has been completely updated, and reports have been improved, among other enhancements.

 FEDS 7.0 has been transformed into a fully hourly simulation capable of modeling each of the 8,760 hours in a year.
-This improves the modeling accuracy and response to drivers such as weather and occupant variability throughout each month over the previous simplified hourly method.
+This improves the modeling accuracy and response to drivers such as weather and occupant variability throughout each month over the previous simplified hourly method which simulated the operation of representative days of each month.
 While runtimes will increase, this change allows FEDS to meet more stringent modeling criteria, and enables a number of possibilities for added detail and specification related to occupancy and building system modeling going forward.
 As part of this change, FEDS is now able to make appropriate adjustments for leap years and daylight saving periods, where applicable, and users can specify the start day of the simulation (the day of the week that January 1 falls on).
 The accuracy of the existing seasonal/variable occupancy and building operation specification has also been improved by changes enabling the hourly simulation.

 FEDS 7.0 adds a number of new HVAC options to enhance the modeling of a number of building technologies including the following: